aws-samples/aws-iot-device-defender-workshop/docs/instructions.md

       - Tip: *you may need to refresh your screen to see the updated status of your stack*

-## Login into your C9 Environment
+## Login into your Cloud9 Environment

   1. Go to the [Cloud9 Console](https://console.aws.amazon.com/cloud9/home)
-  1. Enter the environment "Device Defender Workshop", by clicking the "Open IDE" button
+  1. Enter the environment "DeviceDefenderWorkshop", by clicking the "Open IDE" button

 ### Install prerequisites